dsccommunity/DscResource.Common/README.md

 }

 $propertyState = Compare-ResourcePropertyState @compareTargetResourceStateParameters

+$false -in $propertyState.InDesiredState
 ```

 This examples call Compare-ResourcePropertyState with the current state
 and the desired state and returns a hashtable array with just the property
 `Property1` as that was the only property that was to be evaluated.
+Finally it checks if `$false` is present in the array property `InDesiredState`.

 ##### Example 3